holoho/CP/README.md

 Problem

 The most important part of meal management when controlling weight is looking at the nutritional content.
-It is difficult to grasp the nutritional content only by looking at the finished food picture.
+It is difficult to grasp the nutritional content only by looking at the food picture.
 Calories are important in a diet, but depending on how the nutrients are composed, even high-calorie foods can be more useful for diet management, so it is necessary to value nutrients when managing a diet.

 Objectives